Bobby Witt Jr. Player Props: Royals vs. Cardinals

 Bobby Witt Jr. At The Plate

-- Among qualified hitters in MLB play, he ranks 52nd in batting average, 112th in on-base percentage, and 34th in slugging.
+- Among qualified hitters in baseball, he ranks 50th in batting average, 111th in on-base percentage, and 33rd in slugging.

-- Witt Jr. will look to extend his four-game hitting streak.
-He's batting .222 during his last outings.
+- Witt Jr. will look to extend his five-game hitting streak.
+He's batting .300 with one homer in his last games.

-- Witt Jr. has driven home a run in 41 games this year (36.0%), including more than one RBI in 13.2% of his games and producing three or more of his team's runs on six occasions..
+- Witt Jr. has had at least one RBI in 36.5% of his games this year (42 of 115), with two or more RBI 16 times (13.9%).
+He has also been responsible for three or more of his team's runs in seven contests.

-- He has scored in 43.9% of his games this year, with two or more runs scored in 7.0%.
+- He has scored in 51 of 115 games this year, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.